openshift-online/ocm-support-cli/README.md

 #### Creating account capabilities

-Use the `accountCapability` subcommand to create a capability to an account, passing a valid capability key.
+Use the `accountCapability` subcommand to assign a capability to an account, passing a valid capability key.

 #### Creating organization capabilities

-Use the `organizationCapability` subcommand to create a capability to an organization, passing a valid capability key.
+Use the `organizationCapability` subcommand to assign a capability to an organization, passing a valid capability key.

 #### Creating subscription capabilities

-Use the `subscriptionCapability` subcommand to create a capability to a subscription, passing a valid capability key.
+Use the `subscriptionCapability` subcommand to assign a capability to a subscription, passing a valid capability key.

 #### Examples